Gigaspaces/xap-docs/site/content/xap/12.2/security/index.markdown

 Additional authorities available for administration and monitoring

 [Securing Components](./securing-xap-components.html){{<wbr>}}
-GigaSpaces XAP has security built over the major server components-  GSA, GSM, GSC and also Processing Unit with Space data.
+GigaSpaces has security built over the major server components-  GSA, GSM, GSC and also Processing Unit with Space data.
 This section explains how security relates to each component and the configurations needed to securing your application.

 [Custom Security](./custom-security.html){{<wbr>}}
 Customize security to meet your application requirements